Chetan-KH511/VeryDeep/README.md

 ### In Progress
 * Dockerize the application or Host it on Render
 ### Completed
-* Built the model
+* Build, train and compile the model
-- Created server via Flask
+- Create server via Flask, integrate with model
-+ Built application and integrated it with Flask
++ Build application and integrated it with Flask